Azure/aks-baseline-windows/Scenarios/AKS-Secure-Baseline-PrivateCluster/Terraform/04-network-hub.md

    ```
 3. In the portal, navigate to Settings-> DNS servers
 4. Choose Custom, input your domain controller's IP address and hit Save.
-5. Restart your domain controller first and then the jumpbox VM to propagate the new DNS settings.
-Default values for the network resource group and VM names used in example below.
+5. Restart your domain controller to propagate the new DNS settings.Default values for the network resource group and VM names used in example below.
    ```PowerShell
    az vm restart -g "aks-HUB" -n "svr-dev-dc"
    ```

-### Windows client for system to manage the cluster
-The 04-Network-Hub module will deploy a Windows client system to run the administrative and operational tasks for the Azure Kubernetes Service (AKS) cluster.
-The sub-module, compute-Win, will have a client system preconfigured with the minimum required tools, such as Azure CLI and Kubectl.
-To connect to the client system, the Bastion service can be utilized and the virtual machine name or IP address can be provided in the Bastion service.
-The username and password for the client system will be retrieved from the variable.tf file.
+Note: Please make a note of the IP address assigned to the newly created Windows client machine.
+This IP will be utilized for accessing the cluster via the bastion service for administrative purposes.
 The following screenshot illustrates the process of accessing the Bastion service.
 ![Bastion service access](../../../media/Screenshot_BastionService.jpg)